FAQ

 Our Response:

 Here Mr. Pack is advancing an argument that employs an extraordinary level of deception.
 Consider what he has done.
 He suggests that the authors of A Sabbath Test are opposed to participating in such Sabbath activities as taking walks and enjoying the beauty of creation.
 He then suggests that music is also on their list of Sabbath taboos.
-With this accomplished, Mr. Pack unleashes his “unrighteous indignation” with the following accusation.
+With this accomplished, this COG leader unleashes his “unrighteous indignation” with the following accusation.

 “Do you grasp what these authors are saying?
 They are equating the physical necessity of eating—ingesting food in order to obtain necessary nutrients for life—as entertainment and recreation.”

-This argument is not only dishonest it’s a joke.
+This argument is not only dishonest, it’s a joke.
 Mr. Pack knows full well that both the authors and the scriptures are in total agreement with the role of food on the Sabbath—they are both in favor of it.
-This is why God rained a double portion of manna on the sixth day.
-However, both God and the authors of A Sabbath Test are equally opposed to going out to restaurants to acquire the nourishment Mr. Pack speaks of.
-Once again, this is why the Eternal rained a double portion of manna on the sixth day.
-What Mr. Pack is suggesting is that restaurants are more considerate of the physical needs of God’s people than the authors of A Sabbath Test.
+This is why God rained a double portion of manna on the sixth day (Ex.
+16:5).
+However, both God and the authors are equally opposed to seeking out unbelievers and paying them to acquire the nourishment Mr. Pack speaks of.
+This is why the Eternal prohibited the children of Israel from acquiring any manna on the seventh day (Ex.
+16:25-26).
+What Mr. Pack is suggesting is that restaurants are more considerate of the physical needs of God’s people than God Himself.
+After all, God wouldn't rain down manna on the seventh day and wouldn't allow His people to prepare their Sabbath meals on that day either.
+He wouldn't even allow them to hire others to prepare it for them.
+But Dave Pack will.
+Wow!
+Forget Fischer and Braidic—that makes Dave Pack more righteous than God.

 Such an interpretation is a HORRIBLE DISTORTION of the scriptures!
 God did not create the Sabbath to insure that man would have one day of personal enjoyment every week.
 He created this day so that our natural pursuit of personal desires would not so consume our lives that they would estrange us from the very God who made us.
 In other words, the Sabbath is not a day to seek personal pleasures, but rather to reject them.
 It is a day dedicated to embracing that which is holy.